MicrosoftDocs/azure-docs/articles/iot-edge/iot-edge-limits-and-restrictions.md

 Changes made in `config.toml` to `edgeAgent` environment variables like the `hostname` aren't applied to `edgeAgent` if the container already existed.
 To apply these changes, remove the `edgeAgent` container using the command  `sudo docker rm -f edgeAgent`.
 The IoT Edge daemon recreates the container and starts edgeAgent in about a minute.

+### Proxy Authentication
+  * EdgeAgent
+  When the environment variable "HTTPS_PROXY" is used, the edgeAgent will use a proxy to authenticate the clients.
+If username and password are specified, edgeAgent won't use those right away, it will first query the proxy authentication schema by trying to connect without any authentication parameter.
+The proxy will then return 407 error with the proper authentication schema.

-### NTLM Authentication
+  * NTLM Authentication
   IoT Edge does not currently support network proxies that use NTLM authentication.
 Users may consider bypassing the proxy by adding the required endpoints to the firewall allowlist.

 ## Next steps